Friday 11 August 2023

 Revelation 20:11-12 King James Version

 Writing is something God does, and he does that writing on a medium.
 Not in a way that can show what writing looks like but is actually zeros and ones.
-He writes words and gives them to us. even so much as to make the word flesh.
+He writes words and gives them to us.
+Even so much as to make the word flesh.
 There is a book waiting for you are the feet of Jesus and a white throne of judgement.
 He writes words and gives them meaning.
 And because he does that in Heaven, a place with no time to progress and no technology to get outdated, perhaps we should hold our technology at arms-length for more than just selfies.
 And truly assess if what we're doing is what God wants, or what we want God to want.

 There is no technological progress in the scriptures, and I would argue, God's plan for humanity.
 You've just been convinced of that by the use of technologies that require progress to exist.
 Could you even use an iPhone 3 to do ministry now?
 Could a streamed service for prayer and healing work in 360p?
 I can see that this is pagan magic just by turning down the resolution on my smartphone.
 I don't even need writing on my wall, who goes on Myspace anymore anyway.
 With that bit of late 2000s nostalgia, I'll leave you with this.